Salient Issue

 2. Remediating measures

 Loss of biodiversity affects farmers, farm workers and their communities in many ways.
-Their livelihoods are strongly dependent on thriving biodiversity, healthy habitats and ecosystems.
+Their livelihoods are strongly dependent on thriving biodiversity and healthy habitats and ecosystems.
 Decreases in biodiversity have an adverse impact on their rights to food, clean air and water, health, culture, and even the right to life4.

-Agroecological practices, including regenerative practices, can generate additional critical ecosystem services by maintaining biodiversity across agricultural lands and increase connectivity for biodiversity.
-There is no evidence that diversified production systems compromise food security – many agricultural diversification practices provide multiple complementary benefits; recent Fairtrade-commissioned studies5 have confirmed this.
+Agroecological practices, including regenerative methods, can generate essential ecosystem services by maintaining biodiversity across agricultural lands and increasing connectivity for biodiversity.
+There is no evidence that diversified production systems compromise food security.
+On the contrary, many agricultural diversification practices provide multiple complementary benefits, as confirmed by a recent Fairtrade-commissioned study.
+Fairtrade also prioritises soil quality and good capacities in this area has been recorded, for example in coffee and banana cultivation.

 4: UNEP and OHRHR, 2021 Human Rights & Biodiversity